 Branch strategy

 This page describes which branches are active, what each is for, and how the CI workflows are wired to them.
-It also describes the upcoming switch to Kotlin Multiplatform (KMP) on main.

 Today